Petrological study on pottery from Lower Nubia

 Furon, R., 1963, The Geology of Africa, translated by Hallam, A. and Stevens, L.A., Edinburgh and London: Oliver & Boyd.

-Keay, S. and Williams D., 2005a, Roman Amphorae: a digital resource, University of Southampton, available at: http://ads.ahds.ac.uk/catalogue/archive/amphora_ahrb_2005/petrology.cfm?id=96 ,accessed on 20 December 2008.
+Keay, S. and Williams, D., 2005a, Roman Amphorae: a digital resource, University of Southampton, available at: http://ads.ahds.ac.uk/catalogue/archive/amphora_ahrb_2005/petrology.cfm?id=96 ,accessed on 20 December 2008.

-Keay, S. and Williams D., 2005b, Roman Amphorae: a digital resource, University of Southampton, available at: http://ads.ahds.ac.uk/catalogue/archive/amphora_ahrb_2005/petrology.cfm?id=243 ,access on 20 December 2008.
+Keay, S. and Williams, D., 2005b, Roman Amphorae: a digital resource, University of Southampton, available at: http://ads.ahds.ac.uk/catalogue/archive/amphora_ahrb_2005/petrology.cfm?id=243 , accessed on 20 December 2008.

 Orton, C., Tyers, P. and Vince, A., 1993, Pottery in Archaeology, Cambridge: Cambridge University Press.